changzhu5/sample/README.md

 Documentation
 =============

-1. URL patten
+1. URL patten:
 {site_url}/app_name/controller_name/method_name/param1/param2/....

-2. Routing patten
+2. Routing patten:
 The request will be dispatched into the file: app/app_name/controller_name_controller.php, and the method : method_name will be executed with parameters : param1 and param2